DuckOS-GitHub/DuckOS/README.md

 To install DuckOS, follow these steps:

 1. Download the latest release of DuckOS from the releases page.
 2. Burn the ISO image to a USB drive or DVD using your preferred method.
+We recommend using [Rufus](https://rufus.ie).
 3. Boot from the USB drive or DVD and follow the on-screen prompts to install DuckOS.
-4. Install drivers + your applications.
+4. Install drivers (with programs like SDIO, preincluded) + your applications.
 5. Enjoy!

 ### Usage